 You’ll also be able to avoid the one way system there and driving in the busy city centre.

 19. Pembroke Coast

 The south-west corner of Wales is relatively untouched as a tourist destination, so if you’d prefer to avoid the crowds this is the place for you.

 Choose from any number of deserted beaches for a romantic stroll, or visit Pembroke Castle if history is more your thing.

 Do your research online to find the ideal parking spot for your motorhome.
 You’ll likely find The Caravan and Camping Club have several listed in the area.

-Bear in mind that the most popular sites may be booked months in advance as Pembrokeshire is not only popular for couples but also families holidaying.
+Bear in mind that the most popular sites may be booked months in advance as Pembrokeshire is not only popular as one of our motorhome trips for couples but also families holidaying.

 20. Loch Lomond

 Less than 30 minutes from Glasgow city centre brings you to Loch Lomond, and this makes it a popular day out for city-dwellers.